Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 palpatine let the gas flow

-There are a time and place for everything, even listening to Palpatine.
+There is a time and place for everything, even listening to Palpatine.
 Dirty gun = crank up the gas.

 Most adjustable gas blocks are designed to be used with a simple key to adjust the system.
 These adjustment areas are easy to access, even with a rail system over the gas block.